TsuyoshiPerogi/LambdaLogger/README.md

 Easily adaptable for LCD screens.
 Can easily be change to log any 2 items available in the OBD-2 systems service mode 01 list(https://en.wikipedia.org/wiki/OBD-II_PIDs#) or could be used to read and clear DTC codes.

+Easily attaptable to use the LambdaShield and a Bosch wide band o2 in place of OEM wide band.